davestearns/tutorials/src/crypto.md

 1. Alice uses her private key to sign a file called a Certificate Signing Request (CSR).
 This file has a specific format in which she can specify her public key and some properties about herself that the authority will validate.
 Typically these are properties that would help others identify her, such as her legal name, email address, and maybe mailing address.
 1. Alice sends the CSR to a/the trusted Certificate Authority (CA).
 1. The CA validates the properties in the CSR.
-How they do this depends on the properties--e.g., validating an email address can be done by simply sending it a message with a link Alice must click, but validating a legal name and address might require a background/credit check plus sending letters through the post.
+How they do this depends on the properties---e.g., validating an email address can be done by simply sending it a message with a link Alice must click, but validating a legal name and address might require a background/credit check plus sending letters through the post.
 1. Once the CA validates all the properties, the CA creates and signs a certificate.
 The certificate contains all the info from the CSR (including Alice's public key), as well as similar info about the CA (including their public key).
 It also typically includes a date range during which the certificate should be considered valid.
 1. Alice can now share this certificate with others who trust the same CA, like Bob.
 1. Bob can verify the CA's signature in the certificate to ensure it really came from the trusted CA.